CrunchyData/postgres-operator/hugo/content/Installation/install-with-ansible/prereq/prerequisites.md

 The following is required prior to installing Crunchy PostgreSQL Operator using Ansible:

-* [postgres-operator-playbooks](https://github.com/CrunchyData/postgres-operator-playbooks) source code for the target version
+* [postgres-operator playbooks](https://github.com/CrunchyData/postgres-operator/) source code for the target version
 * Ansible 2.4.6+

 ## Kubernetes Installs